Plan and organize your research

 - databases searched, date of search, and search string used

-- list of statutory provisions reviewed, together with the date to which you checked whether the statute had been amended, and a record of where you checked for judicial consideration of statute
+- list of statutory provisions reviewed, together with the date to which you checked whether the statute had been amended, and a record of where you checked for judicial consideration of the statute

 This information will keep you from going in circles and repeating the same steps.
 It will enable you to quickly prepare a bibliography.
-It will permit whomever is supervising your research to ascertain whether you have covered the proper sources, and will help you or someone else to quickly update your research at a later date.
+It will permit whomever is supervising your research to ascertain whether you have covered the proper sources, and help you or someone else to quickly update your research at a later date.